 The Board of Directors may set up other committees, whose remit, composition and functioning it will determine.
+It has set up a Related Party Lending Committee.

 Only the Board of Directors has the authority to pass resolutions.
 Unless specific decision authority has been granted, the committees have an advisory role.